Here is the latest information about the DACA program.

 June 2020 – Supreme Court decision

 On June 18, 2020, the US Supreme Court ruled to save the Deferred Action for Childhood Arrivals program (DACA) after the US administration tried to close it.
 The DACA program has allowed nearly 800,000 young people who came to the USA as children to stay legally.

 What does this mean?

-The information on this page comes from USCIS and other trusted sources.
+The information on this page comes from the National Immigration Law Center, USCIS and other trusted sources.
 It is intended for guidance and is updated as often as possible.
 USAHello does not give legal advice, nor are any of our materials intended to be taken as legal advice.
 If you are looking for a free or low-cost lawyer or legal help, we can help you find free and low-cost legal services.